 Kelly, you totally nailed it and we couldn’t agree more.
 Thanks for the honor!
 We’re thrilled to be invited by you.

 So here’s your backstage pass to see what goes on behind the curtain at Gallivance.

 Why do we write what we do?

-Terri: Over all our years of travel and living abroad we’ve been the lucky recipients of great travel ideas, information, and advice from fellow expats, travelers, and writers.
-Blogging is a great way to pay back this debt of gratitude and pay it forward to current and future travelers.
+Terri: Over all our years of travel and living abroad we’ve been the lucky recipients of valuable travel ideas, information, and advice from fellow expats, travelers, and writers.
+Blogging is our way of acknowledging this debt of gratitude and paying it forward to current and future travelers.

 How does our blog differ from others of its genre?

 There are tons of excellent travel blogs that provide travel journals or details of destinations and attractions, and because these areas are so well covered, we wanted to take a different approach.
 We work hard to look at cities, cultures, and sights from a different perspective.
 Anytime one or the other of us says, “I’m going to write a post on Medieval gables.” the other immediately asks, “What’s your angle?”
 For instance, we probably won’t write a post on the history of Rothenburg, Germany, but we will do a piece on the artistic Medieval shop signs which illustrate the history.

 One of the biggest advantages we have as bloggers is each other.
 We’re a team and share all the blogging duties: writing, photography, editing, answering comments, and planning future posts.
 From the beginning our Prime Directive has been that our blog is about fun, and when it stops being fun, we’ll stop blogging.
 One of the huge advantages of having two contributors is that if one or the other isn’t particularly motivated to write, the other takes up the slack – kind of like tag-team wrestling.

 Also, we have different interests and styles – giving us a wide range of topics – and that seems to appeal to our readers.